 - Program H-2j: Maintain the affordable housing provided in existing mobile home parks to the extent permitted by State law.
 Existing mobile home parks may be redeveloped, including adding up to 25 percent more units than the number of units allowed by their Planned Development (PD) zoning, provided that the adverse impact of such redevelopment on existing residents, including impact to housing affordability and displacement, is fully analyzed and mitigated.
 (Ongoing) - Program H-2k: Continue to allow infrastructure improvements as an eligible cost under the Affordable Housing Ordinance, and work with affected agencies to pursue grant money to improve water and sewer infrastructure on the Angwin, Moskowite Corner, and Spanish Flat sites to facilitate affordable housing development.
-(Ongoing) - Program H-2: Analyze the County's inventory of vacant and/or underutilized County-owned properties and identify those that would be suitable to support affordable housing development.
+(Ongoing) - Program H-2l: Analyze the County's inventory of vacant and/or underutilized County-owned properties and identify those that would be suitable to support affordable housing development.
 If at least one appropriate site is identified, select one site and issue an RFP to solicit proposals from affordable housing developers to develop the site in partnership with the County.
-(Issue RFP by December 2017) - Program H-2m: If the City of Napa does not commit by June 30, 2015 to provide water service to the Napa Pipe site, Napa County will pursue other water sources for the project.
-This may include, but is not limited to, utilization of groundwater and/or securing water supply from other water purveyors.
-(Initiate by July 1, 2015, if necessary, and seek to secure an alternate water source by June 30, 2016)
+(Issue RFP by December 2017)